discordjs/Commando-guide/getting-started.md

 In `commandPrefix`, you should insert the prefix you intend to have for your bot.
 As of writing, you can only have one, so choose wisely!
 However, note that a mention will **always** be allowed alongside your prefix you set here.
 In other words, this prefix and mentions are how you will use your bot. **No, there is no way to disable mentions being a prefix!**

-After that is the `owner` field, which should contain the User ID for the owner of the bot. **The user you set here has complete control over the bot, can use eval and other Owner-Only Commands, and ignores command throttling!** So, be sure to only give this to yourself.
+After that is the `owner` field, which should contain the User ID for the owner of the bot. **The user you set here has complete control over the bot, can use eval and other Owner-Only Commands, and ignores command throttling and user permissions!** So, be sure to only give this to yourself.
 Also, if you installed master earlier, this can also be an array of IDs instead of a single one.

 ```js